navidrome/website/content/en/docs/usage/admin/cli.md

 Subcommands:

-- `status`: Queue depth, where artwork currently resolves from, absent counts, and config state
+- `status`: Queue size, where artwork comes from, how many items have no image, and whether artwork settings changed
-- `explain`: Why a single item's artwork resolved the way it did
+- `explain`: Why one item got the artwork it has
-- `refresh`: Clear one item's artwork state and re-resolve it
+- `refresh`: Clear one item's artwork state and queue it again
-- `reprocess`: Re-enqueue artwork in bulk, filtered by kind and/or current source
+- `reprocess`: Queue artwork in bulk, by kind or by current source
-- `cancel`: Cancel pending artwork work in bulk, filtered by kind and/or queue priority
+- `cancel`: Remove pending artwork work in bulk, by kind or by queue priority

-Artwork kinds are given by their short code:
+Each kind of artwork has a short code:

 | Code | Kind       | `explain` | `refresh` | `reprocess` | `cancel` |
 | ---- | ---------- | :-------: | :-------: | :---------: | :------: |